chandraskappagantula/PhotometryPipelineEVCResearchCourse/README.md

 # Usage

+To run the code, place the aligned `.fits` files in the same director as `.main.py`.
+Once the program has run, it will generate an `apertures` folder with all the subexposures as displayed in matplotlib.

-`main.py` contains code that takes processed `.fit` files, uses the reference's magnitude and zero-point to conduct differential photometry and return a light-curve.
+`main.py` contains code that takes processed `.fits` files, uses the reference's magnitude and zero-point to conduct differential photometry and return a light curve.
 Other modules within the astropy or gatspy implementation can be used for further time-series analysis.

 The `apertures` folder contains examples of the subexposures as displayed in matplotlib with the fitted apertures.
 These can be edited through the code as desired.

+The `registered_subs` folder contains `.fits` files, corrected with calibration frames, flats, biases and darks, aligned by point sources, with the target ideally being close to the middle of the frame to prevent confounding with CCD or CMOS pixel error along the edges.

 Currently, the raw `.fits` files must be aligned such that the point sources are in the same place in the images.
 A free astro-specific software like SIRIL, or a paid one like PixInsight, can be used for this alignment.
 In the future, the alignment can be done through the code itself.

-To run the code, place the aligned `.fits` files in the same director as `.main.py`.
-Once the program has run, it will generate an `apertures` folder with all the subexposures as displayed in matplotlib.

 # Roadmap/Future Work